carbon-language/carbon-lang/docs/design/expressions/README.md

     -   Precedence edges are transitive.
 For example, `or --> == --> as` means
         that `or` is lower precedence than `as`.

--   When an expression is composed of a single precedence group, the interpretation is determined by the [associativity](https://en.wikipedia.org/wiki/Operator_associativity) of the precedence group:
+-   When an expression is composed from a single precedence group, the interpretation is determined by the [associativity](https://en.wikipedia.org/wiki/Operator_associativity) of the precedence group: